lizmat/raku-all-modules/raydiak/Inline-Lua/README.md

 Positional, Associative, and Callable roles, even if it is not an object type which directly supports such features.

+To keep this documentation understandable, the expected features are documented under e.g. ::Function and ::Table, even when such features also work on any object via metatables.

 ### Inline::Lua::Function

 A Lua function which can be called directly from Perl.
 It can be invoked like